maxh/maxheinritz.com/_projects/fire-squid.md

 ---
 year: 2018
 desc: A squid for Burning Hand in New Paltz, NY.
-The theme was purple that year.
+The theme was purple!
 images:
 - fire-squid-burning.jpg
 - fire-squid-friends.jpg